Skip to main content

 Saved Group UI, focusing on adding an ID list

 ID Lists are limited to 1 MB.
-Using multiple, large ID Lists may impact performance as it increases the SDK payload.
-It's recommended to keep ID Lists as concise as possible.
+Using multiple large ID Lists may impact performance as it increases the SDK payload.
+Keep ID Lists as concise as possible.

-ID Lists accept the following types of attributes: string, secureString, or number.
+ID Lists accept the following attribute types: string, secureString, or number.
 For targeting other types of attributes, use Condition Groups.